opsdroid/opsdroid/docs/rest-api.md

 web:
   command-center:
     enabled: True
-    # Optional
+    # Required
     token: <your chosen token>
 ```

-It's highly recommended that you choose a strong token if opsdroid is exposed to the internet, otherwise anyone will be able to get or change your opsdroid's configuration.
+You must provide a token which will be used to validate requests hitting the command center endppoints.
+It's highly recommended that you choose a strong token if opsdroid is exposed to the internet.

 ## `/connectors` _[GET]_ _[PATCH]_